genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/04_events.md

 ## Data Server
-The component that enables data to be read in real time is called [Data Server](/server-modules/data-server/introduction/).
+The component that enables data to be read in real time is called the [Data Server](/server-modules/data-server/introduction/).
 All the queries that a Data Server executes are defined in **positions-app-tutorial-dataserver.kts**.
-Data Server can query both Tables and Views so let's add two queries:
+A Data Server can query both tables and views, so let's add two queries:
-- `ALL_POSITIONS` - that queries the `POSITIONS` table and returns the data stored in the table
+- `ALL_POSITIONS` - that queries the `POSITION` table and returns the data stored in the table
-- `ALL_TRADES` - that queries the `TRADE_VIEW` and returns the joined data stored in `TRADE`, `INSTRUMENT` and `COUNTERPARTY` tables
+- `ALL_TRADES` - that queries the `TRADE_VIEW` and returns the joined data stored in the `TRADE`, `INSTRUMENT` and `COUNTERPARTY` tables

 ```kotlin
 dataServer {